Joseph Scrimshaw: Film and television

+He is credited as a staff writer for all episodes for the Adult Swim series Tigtone.
+Scrimshaw scripted Season 1, Episode Five Tigtone and The Wizard Hunt and Season 2, Episode Five Tigtone and the Murder Mystery at the Death Tournament.
+Tigtone and The Wizard Hunt was eligible for an animated short Oscar.

+His cosmic horror short film, Unboxing The Cosmos, was an official selection of the 2022 H.P.
+Lovecraft Film Festival.

+In 2023, Scrimshaw wrote and directed the short film The Narrator starring Phil Marr, which won a Silver Award for Best Experimental Short at Portland Festival of Cinema, Animation & Technology in 2023.

+Also in 2023 Scrimshaw wrote and directed the short film The Nightmare Adorable, starring Amy Vorpahl, Hal Lublin, and Ken Napzok.
+The film follows the hosts of a horror chat show as they celebrate their favorite fictional monster, Bapholeth, by selling a cute toy in his image--only to be attacked by a very real cultist offended by the adorable blasphemy.

+Scrimshaw released his first feature film Dead Media in 2025.
+The film stars Minnesota actor Sam Landman as an aging hipster trying to share the joys of physical media with his horror fan niece, played by Sammi-Jack Martincak.
+The film's supporting cast also includes Anna Sundberg, James Urbaniak, and Bill Corbett.
+It was filmed in his hometown of Minneapolis, MN and features many local actors.

 Live Performances

-Scrimshaw has performed on Jonathan Coulton's geek performance-themed cruise JoCo Cruise since 2011 with people like Wil Wheaton, John Hodgman, Paul and Storm, Bill Corbett, Kevin Murphy, Paul F. Tompkins, Marian Call, Molly Lewis, the Doubleclicks and more.:
+Scrimshaw has performed on Jonathan Coulton's geek performance-themed cruise JoCo Cruise since 2011 with people like Wil Wheaton, John Hodgman, Paul and Storm, Bill Corbett, Kevin Murphy, Paul F. Tompkins, Marian Call, Molly Lewis, the Doubleclicks and more.

-His work on American Public Media's Wits involved writing sketches and appearing as the character Theater Ghost.:
+His work on American Public Media's Wits involved writing sketches and appearing as the character Theater Ghost.

 He has also performed in the geek vaudeville w00tstock, brainchild of Wil Wheaton, Paul & Storm and Adam Savage, at San Diego Comic-Con.

 In 2012 he was part of singer-songwriter Marian Call's lineup for the Rocketfest fundraiser for the U.S. Space & Rocket Center in Alabama, also known as Space Camp.

 Scrimshaw has toured with the nerd-folk duo the Doubleclicks and singer-songwriter Molly Lewis, and they have been featured guests on his podcast Obsessed.

 He often performs at science fiction conventions around the country, including Dragon Con in Atlanta and CONvergence in Minneapolis.

 He's a member of the Rock Star Storytellers performance group, often sharing stories that evolve into shows he later produces.